prestonzen/RedteamV2/Offsec/OSCP/Exam-Nov6th-2023/OSCP Test Nov 6th 2023.md

 Written by Zen as a hedge against performance anxiety when you know what you need to do and just need to hash out the emotionless results and instinctively like breathing air.

-Optimized for speed on not stealth.
+Optimised for speed on not stealth.
 This method is EXTREMELY LOUD on networks and has a near GUARANTEE to get the user IP blocked or even globally blacklisted

 Mind-maps
 ---